Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 - Dr. Paresh Dandona, Professor at University at Buffalo

-His study showed a significant improvement in blood glucose levels with men who underwent testosterone therapy while also being treated for type 2 diabetes.
+His study showed a significant improvement in blood glucose levels in men who underwent testosterone therapy while also being treated for type 2 diabetes.

 It was the first detailed proof that diminished insulin sensitivity directly influenced testosterone production, meaning that T-levels are tied to metabolic syndrome.